How graduates can convince finance recruiters that they have leadership potential

 - identify and understand the objective

-- trust others to use their judgment
+- trust others to use their judgement

 - make and implement decisions